 - Forums (at allpar.com) • Chevy SSR

-Demand stayed high until the 2006 redesign, which included cheaper seats, a cheaper air dam, and a more generic interior.
+Demand stayed high until the 2006 redesign, which took away the “teardrop” headlights and cheapened the seats, air dam, and interior.
 Bryan Nesbitt said, “I didn’t like the update ...
 But I find it interesting that Chrysler decided to keep it in production.
 I believe it is the most profitable small car in Chrysler’s history.”

-Sales of the PT Cruiser fell dramatically in 2008 and 2009, and the sales mix changed from heavily loaded cars to inexpensive base models.
-1,304,702 PT Cruisers were made between February 2000 and July 2008.
+Sales of the PT Cruiser fell dramatically in 2008 and 2009, and sales shifted from heavily loaded cars to strippers.
+Still, 1,304,702 PT Cruisers were made between February 2000 and July 2008 — far more than the 30,000 per year they had projected.

 David Turnbole’s “pink smoke” photo is from the Central New York PT Cruiser Owners’ Club site; the car is owned by Ken Mulder and driven by Jason Mulder.
 It’s a 2002 Series II Dream Cruiser with the Stage One turbocharger, shown at the ESTA drag strip in Cicero, New York during the club’s Verona show (around 2008).